uhub/awesome-actionscript-sorted/README.md

 * [CrossXHR](https://github.com/borisreitman/CrossXHR) - Cross Domain XHR: A drop-in replacement for XmlHttpRequest object.
 * [croqodile](https://github.com/aemoncannon/croqodile) - AS3/Erlang implementation of the Croquet project's TeaTime protocol.
 Provides a simple framework for creating distributed, multi-user flash applications.
 * [BitTube-on-Flash](https://github.com/yicui/BitTube-on-Flash) - The new BitTube system based on the Adobe RTMFP protocol
+* [as3xmppclient](https://github.com/lyokato/as3xmppclient) - AS3 XMPP client library

 ### Email

+* [AirXMail](https://github.com/hgupta9/AirXMail) - Complete email library for AS3 supporting SMTP, POP3 and IMAP4.
 * [AS3Mailer](https://github.com/Matan/AS3Mailer) - Sends email from flash using server script or invokes a mailto.
 * [as-imap](https://github.com/whitered/as-imap) - ActionScript socket for IMAP protocol